National Aboriginal Hockey Championships: History

 Founded in 2002, the National Aboriginal Hockey Championships was established by the Aboriginal Sport Circle and sanctioned by Hockey Canada.

 In 2002 and again in 2003, the championship was held in Akwesasne/Cornwall, Ontario.
 The following year in 2004, the tournament was held in Prince George, British Columbia.
 Next, the games were held in Miramichi, New Brunswick in 2005.
 The following year 2006, they took place in Kahnawake, Quebec.
 Thereafter in 2007, the championship was played in Prince Albert, Saskatchewan.
 The following year 2008 the tournament was played in Sault Ste Marie, Ontario.
 The following year in 2009 the tournament was played in Winnipeg, Manitoba.
 In 2010 the Tournament was played in Ottawa, Ontario.
 The next two years – 2011 and 2012 were played in Saskatoon, Saskatchewan.
 The following two years – 2013 and 2014 the tournament was played in Kahnawake, Canada again.
 In 2015 the championship was held in Halifax, Nova Scotia.
 Following in 2016 the championship was held in Mississauga, Ontario, then in Cowichan, British Columbia in 2017, Membertou, Nova Scotia in 2018, and 2019 in Whitehorse, Yukon.
 The 2020 and 2021 championships were cancelled due to the COVID-19 pandemic.
 In 2022, the championships returned to Membertou, Nova Scotia and then Winnipeg, Manitoba in 2023.
 At the conclusion of the 2023 NAHC in Winnipeg, the Aboriginal Sports Circle (ASC) announced the championships would be held in Alberta for the first time in history, with Grande Prairie named the host city.

+The 2025 Championships were held in Kamloops, BC, the 3rd time that British Columbia would be hosting.
+Manitoba swept the gold medals, with Alberta winning the male silver and BC the female silver.
+The bronze medals both went to Saskatchewan.
+Regina would be the host city for the 2026 championships, and Manitoba would go on to maintain their gold streak, sweeping both divisions for a second year in a row.
+Alberta would once again finish just short, winning both silvers, with BC claiming female bronze and Ontario the male bronze.

+Overall, Ontario has won the most female division medals, with 24, and Manitoba leads the male division with 16 total.